zanemooney/prs695-una-alumni/README.md

 #### Vision for Authentication (Two Choices)

 <h4>Option 1 | task size = S</h4>

-We stick to the current system we have, however, we (at least) add some basic form of encryption so that the password is not easily accessible (extra brownie points)
+<p>We stick to the current system we have, however, we (at least) add some basic form of encryption so that the password is not easily accessible (extra brownie points)</p>

 Simple code like:
 ```php